PanK0/TalkingChalks/Evaluation/README.md

    * Museum curators can use these data to find out which are the most visited artworks

 ## Demo
 We have built a demo using IoT-Lab, TheThingsNetwork and Azure IoT Hub.
-The Gateway starts and loads all the registered devices attached to statues..When Lora nodes send a JSON string like _{'dev_id' : 'dev_00', 'profile_id' : 'Hugo', 'hrate' : '72', 'timestamp' : '123'}_, the gateway receives it and looks for the device.
+The Gateway starts and loads all the registered devices attached to statues.
+When Lora nodes send a JSON string like _{'dev_id' : 'dev_00', 'profile_id' : 'Hugo', 'hrate' : '72', 'timestamp' : '123'}_, the gateway receives it and looks for the device.
 If the device is found, then the Gateway assigns the requested profile to it and data are forwarded to the hub and to the database.
 Each message that the gateway receives contributes to create the abstract painting, generating a circle with the color of the profile and the dimension of the heart rate.
 During this simulation we have not used speakers: the description of the statue is just a string.
 Check [this](https://github.com/PanK0/TalkingChalks/tree/master/Demo) for more info.

+Museum curators can visualize the messages that are sent to the hub in a webapp, more info on this on [webapp](https://github.com/PanK0/TalkingChalks/tree/master/TCWebApp) section.

 Here is the [VIDEO](https://youtu.be/zbf5zkPk7X0) of the final demo!